Pulmonary metastases are common and the result of metastatic spread to the lungs from a variety of tumours and can spread via blood or lymphatics.

 CT is excellent at visualising pulmonary nodules.
 Typically metastases appear of soft tissue attenuation, well circumscribed rounded lesions, more often in the periphery of the lung.
 They are usually of variable size, a feature which is of some use in distinguishing them from a granuloma 3.

-Some tumours have a predilection for innumerable small metastases (miliary pattern).
-These include
+Some tumours have a predilection for innumerable small metastases (miliary pattern):

-Conversely a pulmonary metastasis may be single.
+Conversely, a pulmonary metastasis may be single.
 This is most frequently seen in colorectal carcinoma.
-Other primaries which often present with solitary metastases include malignant melanoma, skeletal sarcoma and adenocarcinomas in general 3.
+Other primaries which often present with solitary metastases include 3:

 Adenocarcinoma metastases may rather than displace or destroy adjacent lung parenchyma, cells grow in a lepidic fashion (spread along aleveolar walls) resulting in pneumonia-like consolidation.
 Air bronchograms may also be visible 1.

-Cavitation is present in approximately 4% of cases 1.
+Cavitation is present in ~4% of cases 1.
 The most common primary is squamous cell carcinoma, most often from the head and neck or from the lung.
 Other primaries include adenocarcinomas, and sarcomas 1,3.

 Calcification, although uncommon and more frequently a feature of benign aetiology (e.g. granuloma or hamartoma) is also seen with metastases, particularly those from papillary thyroid carcinoma and adenocarcinomas.
 Treated metastases, osteosarcomas and chondrosarcomas may also contain calcific densities 1.